frxncyyy/EFI/README.md

 Type | Info |
 :---------|:---------|
 SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
 ROM value is your ethernet MAC address.
 Be sure your ethernet is en0 in Hackintool. |  ⚠️
-Rename config    | If you install Monterey+, you can delete BrcmBluetoothInjector.kext and AirportItlwmBigSur.kext in OC/Kexts.
-If you install Big Sur-, you can delete BlueToolFixup.kext and AirportItlwmMonterey in OC/Kexts. | ⚠️
+Rename your config  | Rename the config.plist in the EFI accordingly to your OS version.
+Example: config [Monterey].plist ----> config .plist if you want to install monterey
-Disable CFG Lock (Optional) | Here my guide [READ](https://github.com/yusufklncc/Huawei-Matebook-13-Hackintosh#how-to-disable-cfg-lock) | ⚠️
+Disable CFG Lock (Optional) | [How to disable CFG Lock](https://github.com/yusufklncc/Huawei-Matebook-13-Hackintosh#how-to-disable-cfg-lock)
 Laptop LCD  | The LCD works, if it blackout during the boot just close the lid for around 45 seconds and re-open it. |  ⚠️

 ## Kext Used